Razane Jammal: Early life

-Jammal was born and raised in Beirut, Lebanon.
+Razane Jammal was born and raised in Beirut, Lebanon.
 She started acting in television commercials at age 15, taking part in regional campaigns in the Middle East.
-At age 18 she moved to London, and was eventually cast in her first film role in 2009 in Carlos by Olivier Assayas.
+At age 18 she moved to London where she studied business at the King's College, and was eventually cast in her first film role in 2009 in Carlos by Olivier Assayas.

 Career

-Her breakout role was in 2010's Carlos, followed by horror director Tobe Hooper's Djinn in 2012.
+Her breakout role was in 2010's Carlos.
 In 2012, she was also part of the cast for Kanye West's debut short film screened at the Cannes Film Festival, Cruel Summer.
 In 2014 she starred with Liam Neeson in A Walk Among the Tombstones (2014).
 In 2015, she starred in Robert Guédiguian's Don't Tell Me The Boy Was Mad, which premiered at the 2015 Cannes Film Festival.
 She played the role of Maggie in the Netflix Original series Paranormal, based on the books by Ahmed Khaled Tawfik.
 The series is directed by Amr Salama and Majid Al Ansari.

 In May 2021, it was announced that Jammal had joined the cast of The Sandman for Netflix, based on Neil Gaiman's DC Comics graphic novel.
+In 2022, Jammal appeared in the Egyptian historical film Kira & El Gin, directed by Marwan Hamed.
+In 2023, she starred in the Arabic drama series Al Thaman (The Price), gaining wide popularity across the Middle East.
+In 2024, she appeared in the MBC drama series Al Qadar.

+Writing

+In 2025, Jammal made her debut as a children's book author with Lulu and Blu: The Tale of a Vegetarian Lioness, a Friendly Fish and Their Most Unusual Friendship, illustrated by Sasha Haddad and published by Turning Point.
+The story follows a vegetarian lioness and a friendly fish who form an unlikely friendship.